News of the World (film): Plot

 In 1870, Captain Jefferson Kyle Kidd, a former Confederate officer who served in the 3rd Texas Infantry, makes a meager living traveling from town to town in Texas and reading newspaper stories to local residents for an admission fee of ten cents.
 After departing Wichita Falls, Kidd comes across an overturned wagon on the road and finds the driver, a black freedman, has been lynched.
 He also finds a young white girl who only speaks Kiowa, wearing a Kiowa dress and boots.
 Kidd learns from the girl's paperwork that she is Johanna Leonberger, who had been kidnapped and adopted by Kiowa six years earlier.
 Union Army troops discovered Johanna while dispersing a Kiowa camp and she was being taken to her living aunt and uncle by the freedman.
 A passing Union Army patrol instructs Kidd to take the girl to Union officials at an outpost in a town up the road.
 Kidd has little choice but to acquiesce.

 At the town, Kidd is informed that the outpost's Bureau of Indian Affairs representative will be unavailable for three months.
 Kidd initially plans to leave Johanna in the care of friends Simon and Doris Boudlin, but accepts responsibility for returning the girl to her family in Castroville, some 400 miles away, after she recklessly tries to run away with some Native Americans during a storm.
-In Dallas, Kidd stops at a local inn run by Ella Gannett, an intimate old acquaintance, whom he discovers speaks Kiowa and learns that Johanna's adoptive Native American family was also killed, making her "an orphan twice-over".
+In Dallas, Kidd stops at a local inn run by Ella Gannett, an intimate old acquaintance who he discovers speaks Kiowa, and learns that Johanna's adoptive Native American family was also killed, making her "an orphan twice-over".
 He also finds out through translation that her Kiowa name is Cicada.
 After reading the news the next night, Kidd and Johanna are accosted by three ex-Confederate soldiers who want to purchase Johanna from him.
 Kidd refuses and flees with the girl, but the men pursue him into the wilderness.
-Despite being outgunned, Kidd is able to kill the men after Johanna points out that the dimes Kidd earned from his work could be used as makeshift ammunition for his shotgun.
+Despite being outgunned, Kidd kills the men after Johanna points out that the dimes Kidd earned from his work could be used as makeshift ammunition for his shotgun.